API Reference

 GET /domains

-Returns all domains in your account.
+Returns all domains in your account with their DNS status and activation state.

 { "data": [ { "id": "ud_19", "domain": "example.com", "active": true, "dns_status": "valid", "dns_status_message": "DNS Verified", "activated_at": "2025-10-13T08:58:52Z", "created_at": "2025-10-13T08:58:48Z", "reporting_address": "[email protected]" } ], "meta": { "total_count": 4, "has_more": false, "next_cursor": null } }